 Torque Measurement Basics

-Our torque transducers measure torsion with strain gauges.
+As with all of our torque transducers, the solid flange reaction torque transducer measures torsion with strain gauges.
 Strain gauges are produced from copper-nickel or nickel-chromium wire, chosen because resistivity changes with extension and compression.

-To measure torque, several strain gauges are bonded onto or incorporated in a shaft, at 45 degrees to the main axis.
+To measure torque with our solid flange reaction torque sensor, several strain gauges are bonded onto or incorporated in a shaft, at 45 degrees to the main axis.
 When configured in a Wheatstone bridge arrangement, shaft twist creates extension and compression, yielding small but measurable electrical signals.

 Strengths of the Solid Flange Reaction Torque Sensor